 Safety That Lasts 52 Weeks

 Doner focused on the broader, strategic challenges facing agencies and contractors.
-Topics included how to sustain safer driver behavior year-round rather than relying on the short-term visibility of campaigns like National Work Zone Awareness Week.
-The conversation also explored the tension between efficiency and safety, particularly as organizations face pressure to deliver projects quickly while maintaining a strong safety culture in active work zones.
+Topics include how to sustain safer driver behavior year-round, rather than relying on short-term visibility from campaigns like National Work Zone Awareness Week.
+The conversation also explores the tension between efficiency and safety, particularly as organizations face pressure to deliver projects quickly while still maintaining a strong safety culture in active work zones.

 Lazar discussed field-level execution and workforce development.
-He was asked to define what a well-run work zone looks like in practice and to identify common operational breakdowns that still occur.
-The interview also examined how training for flaggers is changing, including the use of simulation, on-the-job coaching and digital tools to better prepare workers for real-world conditions.
+He is asked to define what a well-run work zone looks like in practice and to identify common operational breakdowns that still occur.
+The interview also examines how training for flaggers is changing, including the use of simulation, on-the-job coaching, and digital tools to better prepare workers for real-world conditions.

 About the Author